 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Want another tool to help battle blog comment spam?
+And I may revise the content as necessary.Want another tool to help battle blog comment spam?
 Here's an approach I use that may benefit others.
 I look for certain bad URLs being referenced in the comment, and if they exist I block the comment.
 Sure, there are other solutions.
 I've wondered for a while about sharing this code publicly like this, but I get enough people who've asked for it that I figure I may as well.

 Update: Ray has clarified (in a comment) that BlogCFC does already have this functionality, in the "trackback spamlist" feature (on the Settings page of the BlogCFC Admin).
 I thought that had only to do with track backs, not comments.
 If you're using BlogCFC, you should use that feature to achieve what I describe here.
 But some of the thoughts and techniques may still interest some.

 What's the problem, for bloggers and commenters, and why Captcha isn't enough